Championship Tour Qualification Scenarios Shaken Up On Day 1 At Haleiwa

 Michelob ULTRA Pure Gold Haleiwa Challenger

+The men's Challenger Series ratings got a shakeup while a new era of women's professionals hit the lineup for the first time in over a

-Florence makes a long-awaited return to captivate the local crowd with an 18.30 heat total at the Michelob ULTRA Pure Gold Haleiwa
+Florence makes a long-awaited return to captivate the local crowd with an 18.30 heat total.

 The 16-year-old's surge onto the surf scene has led to an opportunity for CT qualification with just the Michelob ULTRA Pure Gold Haleiwa